 What are fighting Pokémon weaknesses?

-Until gen six, there were just two fighting Pokémon weaknesses in psychic- and flying types, but these days there are also fairy Pokémon to contend with.
+Until gen six, there were just two fighting Pokémon weaknesses in psychic- and flying types, but these days there are also fairy Pokémon to deal with.
 Psychic and fairy moves are the biggest threat, especially as fighting Pokémon often have low special defense, but you should do your best to avoid all three of these dangerous typings.
 Put simply, fighting types are not a fan of bird Pokémon.

 If you love a fighting type, like the monkey Pokémon Mankey, keep these in mind.
 That is, of course, unless you know how to evolve Primeape.
 With Annihilape, you can obliterate psychic types with some ghostly attacks.